dscripka/openWakeWord/docs/models/timers.md

 # Model Architecture

 The model is a simple 3-layer full-connected network, that takes the flattened input features from the frozen audio embedding mode.
 As this model is multi-class, the final layer has the number of nodes equal to the number of classes.
 A softmax layer is added prior to saving the model to return scores that sum to one across the classes.
-A representive (but not exact) example of this structure is shown below.
+A representative (but not exact) example of this structure is shown below.

 ```
 ==========================================================================================